Messages | Version française |

 LISTENING

-Once you obtain a result that you think is good, your work is not over yet.
-You must also take the time to listen to your song on all types of listening devices in order to check that it sounds well everywhere.
+Once you reach what you think is a decent result, the work isn't over.
+You also need to take the time to listen on all types of speakers, to make sure it sounds good everywhere.

 - Monitoring speakers